-Izmir, villages in Turkiye affected by wildfires now under control
+Turkiye’s Izmir, Hatay and Syria’s Latakia regions impacted by wildfires

 On Monday, rescuers evacuated more than 50,000 people to escape a string of fires.

-“According to the authorities, the fires that lasted for four days started in Tusurman village … you can still see smoke coming out from this evacuated village,” said Al Jazeera’s Sinem Koseoglu, reporting from Odemis.
+“According to the authorities, the fires that lasted for four days started in : Tosunlar village … you can still see smoke coming out from this evacuated village,” said Al Jazeera’s Sinem Koseoglu, reporting from Odemis.

 “Nothing is left in this village, no one is living here and there is nothing left to reside in.
 After the fires erupted due to electrical cables in this village, it quickly spread to the nearby villages on this side and then to other villages.
 Just on the first night [of the wildfires], authorities had to evacuate five villages,” she added.